 Tips are not generally given in Korea, and usually just lead to confusion if you try to give more money than is on your bill.
 It absolutely will not be expected, and no one will think it is weird or cheap if you only pay for your meal.
 If you’re really committed to paying something extra, you could give a larger bill and say that you don’t need change, say $20 when your total was only $18.
 Regardless however, it’s probably easier to not pay a tip.

-Tax is already included in your bill, so the prices should match what you saw in the menu.
+The bill includes tax and the prices should match what you saw in the menu.
 There likely won’t be extra charges when you go to pay.

 Koreans tend to always have one single person pay, instead of dividing one bill up into a smaller amount for each person.
 Usually the person who pays is the oldest, especially when eating out with friends, but this can be flexible too.
 It might be confusing to try to split the bill more than two ways, so usually it’s just done as a group.